wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-redis-template.md

 - For identical members of a group of resources (nodes in a cluster, etc.), create specific templates that leverage resource looping in order to deploy multiple instances with unique properties.
 - For all post-deployment tasks (product installation, configurations, etc.), leverage script deployment extensions and create scripts specific to each technology.

-For more information, see [Azure Resource Manager Template <!-- deleted by customization Language](/documentation/articles/resource-group-authoring-templates) --><!-- keep by customization: begin --> Language](https://msdn.microsoft.com/zh-cn/library/azure/dn835138.aspx) <!-- keep by customization: end -->.
+For more information, see [Azure Resource Manager Template Language](/documentation/articles/resource-group-authoring-templates).